lpil/dogma/docs/rules.md

 A rule that disallows useless conditional statements that contain a literal in place of a variable or predicate function.

+This is because a conditional construct with a literal predicate will always result in the same behaviour at run time, meaning it can be replaced with either the body of the construct, or deleted entirely.

+This is considered invalid:

+    if "something" do
+      my_function(bar)
+    end

 ### ModuleAttributeName